awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

        --role-name <eksClusterRole>
    ```

-1. Enable the CNI plug\-in to manage network interfaces for pods by setting the `ENABLE_POD_ENI` variable to `true` in the `aws-node` DaemonSet\.
-Once this setting is set to `true`, for each node in the cluster the plug\-in adds a label with the value `vpc.amazonaws.com/has-trunk-attached=true`\.
+1. Enable the CNI plugin to manage network interfaces for pods by setting the `ENABLE_POD_ENI` variable to `true` in the `aws-node` DaemonSet\.
+Once this setting is set to `true`, for each node in the cluster the plugin adds a label with the value `vpc.amazonaws.com/has-trunk-attached=true`\.
 The VPC resource controller creates and attaches one special network interface called a *trunk network interface* with the description `aws-k8s-trunk-eni`\.

    ```
    kubectl set env daemonset aws-node -n kube-system ENABLE_POD_ENI=true